Jinglin-LI/Heuristic-Searching-on-Romania-Map-/README.txt

-Implement heuristic searching on the Romania Map by three different heuristic:
+Implement heuristic searching on the Romania Map by three different heuristic function:

  * 1) straight distance
  * 2) f = (1 - w)g + wh, where w = 0.25